 Friday, March 3, 1989

-Jacques' very large corpse, enclosed in a big black bodybag, is wheeled into a hospital corridor as Truman, Cooper, Doc Will Hayward, and Lucy Moran look on.
+Jacques' very large corpse, enclosed in a big black bodybag, is wheeled into a hospital corridor as Truman, Cooper, Dr. Will Hayward, and Lucy Moran look on.
 "Is that bag smiling?"
 Cooper wonders.
 "What's there to smile about?" a dejected Lucy asks.